irlserver/libuvch264src/README.md

 This is a gstreamer plugin developed by UnlimitedIRL to support pulling H264 frames from DJI action cameras

-For decode on kernel 5.10 use mppvideodec
+For Rockchip decode on kernel 5.10 use mppvideodec

-for decode kernel 6.6 use v4l2slh264dec
+for Rockchip decode on kernel 6.6 use v4l2slh264dec

 Example pipeline to send frames to HDMI output: